justcoding121/titanium-web-proxy/README.md

 		ExcludedHttpsHostNameRegex = new List<string>() { "dropbox.com" }
 	};

+	//Exclude Https addresses you don't want to proxy
+	//Usefull for clients that use certificate pinning
+	//for example dropbox.com
+	var explicitEndPoint = new ExplicitProxyEndPoint(IPAddress.Any, 8000, true){
+		ExcludedHttpsHostNameRegex = new List<string>() { "dropbox.com" }
+	};

-	//An explicit endpoint is where the client knows about the existance of proxy
+	//An explicit endpoint is where the client knows about the existance of a proxy
 	//So client sends request in a proxy friendly manner ProxyServer.AddEndPoint(explicitEndPoint);
 	ProxyServer.Start();